hmcts/finrem-ccd-definitions/README.md

 ## LEFT TO DO BEFORE GO LIVE

+- Include update to ReadMe about difference to production uploading and link to confluence places where they're stored
 - Unskip two skipped tests (UserRoleStateAuth.test.js) and confirm behaviour for both consented and contested with Harry/Jakub
 - Upload to AAT/DEMO and confirm everything still works etc
 - Extend to also handle Exception Record config?